khanadib21/Web-API-code/README.md

 ### Web API Elements
 [![Object Methods 2](https://developer.mozilla.org/en-US/docs/Web/API/Element/getElementsByTagName)

 ## Thank you all for the help, instructors, TA's and peers.
-The starter code has helped me to get started on this assignment.
 The lectures, activities and study group sessions have helped me to learn a lot better.
 Eli has provided a hint of how to start the code in class.
 ## License
 MIT License
 Copyright (c) [year] [fullname]